khoadtang/vibereal/README.md

 ## 🙏 Credits (Blame These People)

 Built with 💀, ☕, and AI-generated "vibe coding" by devs who've forgotten what human code looks like.

-## ⚖️ License

-MIT License - Feel free to use this to torture, I mean train, your team!

----

-> Tools come and go, code gets deprecated, but vibe coding... vibe coding is forever." – Anonymous Developer